compare

 Medi vs Claim.MD

 A clearinghouse-aware comparison for billing companies evaluating Medi alongside Claim.MD.
+Medi charges per client practice, not per provider.

 Short answer

-Appeal packet generation is built in — Claim.MD can produce a formatted PDF packet that includes the original claim and history.
+Appeal packet generation is built in: Claim.MD assembles a formatted PDF with the original claim and history.
 The eligibility tool returns real-time results from hundreds of payers, including deductible remaining, coinsurance, and in-network status.
-ERA is downloadable in standard 835, spreadsheet, XML, and PDF formats with multi-year archival.
+ERA downloads in 835, spreadsheet, XML, and PDF with multi-year archival.
+Clearinghouses.org rates it four stars out of five and lists it as "Highly Recommended" on speed, support, and cost.

 Choose Claim.MD if:

-- You value US-based support with near-24/7 availability and fast response times
+- You value US-based support with near-24/7 availability and fast response

 Choose Medi if managing multiple client practices is your actual job